rrcobb/blog/src/pages/posts/2018-10-22-yak-shave-gem-install-issue.md

 ### <a id="sec-1-4-1"></a>Is it my version of ruby?

 Maybe I was nervous.
-Maybe I had been burned by funky `$PATH` issues too many times before, and maybe it was because I had recently updated my OS to the latest version
+Maybe I had been burned by funky `$PATH` issues too many times before, and maybe it was because I had recently updated my OS to the latest version.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A new update was released today or so—Mojave (motto: Welcome to the Desert of the Real).</p>&mdash; Simon DeDeo (@SimonDeDeo) <a href="https://twitter.com/SimonDeDeo/status/1054168244213465089?ref_src=twsrc%5Etfw">October 22, 2018</a></blockquote>
+<blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">A new update was released today or so—Mojave (motto: Welcome to the Desert of the Real).</p>&mdash; Simon DeDeo (@SimonDeDeo) <a href="https://twitter.com/SimonDeDeo/status/1054168244213465089?ref_src=twsrc%5Etfw">October 22, 2018</a></blockquote>

-I saw some scary crap out there about needing to update everything.
-Rumor had it that 10.14 changed the permissions in important directories, and getting everything working again might mean starting from scratch.
+I saw some scary stuff out there about needing to update _everything_.
+[Rumor had it](https://github.com/Homebrew/brew/issues/4975) that 10.14 changed the permissions in important directories, and getting everything working again might mean starting from scratch.
 So, instead of being patient, I started at max paranoia and (in a few tabs)

 ```
 $ brew doctor